Admissions Live Chat

 Ready to register for classes at ECC?
 Here's what you need to know about our procedures.

-- You will need to go to the AccessECC link and log in to the student portal to get started.
+- You must go to the AccessECC link and log in to the student portal to get started.

 - Find the Self-service app with a compass icon.